 As an artist I'm addicted to color and playing with new goodies, but hate to waste money on supplies that are limited in value, versatility or have colors that fade over time.
 On

-this page I will share my knowledge and testing of coloring products with you so you can make an informed decision on media you might be deciding to purchase and to give
+this page I will share my knowledge and testing of coloring products with you so you can make an informed decision on media you might be deciding to purchase and to

-withstand the sun's fading power.
+that can fully withstand the sun's fading power.